S3 method for class 'optmatch.dlist'

 skipped entirely, by setting argument

-to sd
+standardization.scale to sd or NULL,

 respectively.)
-A mdist.bigglm
+A mdist.bigglm method works analogously

-objects, created by the bigglm
+with bigglm objects, created by the bigglm function

 from package ‘biglm’, which can handle bigger data sets